-Under Nevada law, invasion of privacy is defined as the intrusion into a person’s personal life without just cause.
-The victim may have grounds to bring a personal injury lawsuit seeking money damages.
+Under Nevada law, invasion of privacy is defined as the intrusion into your personal life without just cause.
+You may have grounds for a personal injury lawsuit seeking money damages.

 In this article, our Nevada personal injury lawyers explain Nevada’s invasion of privacy laws and what money damages may be recoverable.

-- 1. Can I sue for “invasion of privacy” in Las Vegas, Nevada?
+- 1. Can I sue for “invasion of privacy”?

-1. Can I sue for “Invasion of Privacy” in Las Vegas, Nevada?
+1. Can I sue for “invasion of privacy”?

-Invasion of privacy is defined as the intrusion into a person’s personal life without just cause.
+Invasion of privacy is defined as the intrusion into your personal life without just cause.
 In turn, invasion of privacy is subdivided into four different “causes of action.”
 These include:

 - Intrusion upon seclusion,